Mahindra Bolero Neo: 2025 facelift

 The Mahindra Bolero Neo facelift was launched alongside the updated Mahindra Bolero on 6 October 2025.
 The compact ladder-frame SUV continues to use the 1.5-litre mHawk100 diesel engine, producing 100 PS and 260 Nm of torque, available with either a five-speed manual or six-speed automatic transmission.

 The facelifted Neo is offered in five variants — N4, N6, N8, N10, and N10(O) — with prices ranging from ₹8.49 lakh to ₹11.99 lakh (ex-showroom, India).

 Exterior changes include a new horizontal chrome-slatted grille, revised bumpers with silver skid inserts, 16-inch dark-grey alloy wheels, and additional colour options such as Jeans Blue and Concrete Grey, with dual-tone roof options available on select trims.

 The interior now features a 9-inch touchscreen infotainment system with Android Auto and Apple CarPlay, a Sony six-speaker audio setup, and dual-tone interior themes in Mocha Brown or Lunar Grey.
 Other features include cruise control, Type-C USB ports, and leatherette upholstery.
 The Bolero Neo continues to offer side-facing third-row seats, maintaining a seven-seat configuration.

 Standard safety features include dual airbags, ABS with EBD, corner braking control, rear parking sensors, and a reverse camera.
 Electronic stability control and additional airbags are not yet available.

 Safety

-The Bolero Neo received 1 star for adult occupants and 1 star for toddlers from Global NCAP 2.0 in 2024 (similar to Bharat NCAP, based on Latin NCAP 2016):
+The Bolero Neo for India received 1 star for adult occupants and 1 star for toddlers from Global NCAP 2.0 in 2024 (similar to Latin NCAP 2016):